vikrantrath/vikrantrath/README.md

   ## A little bit about me

   - I am a full stack developer and I love every aspect of it.
-  - I consider myself a programming polyglot and aspire to learn atleast 3 more languages(apart from C, Java, JavaScript and Python) in the next 3 years.
+  - I consider myself a programming polyglot and aspire to learn atleast 3 more languages(apart from C, Java, JavaScript, Scala and Python) in the next 3 years.
   - I love sharing and teaching people the stuff I learn hence I regularly take sessions in my organization.
 I aspire to be able to widen my horizon as a teacher.
-  - I have been working as a FSD for about 3 years now but I have worked on multiple projects apart from my regular work across multiple technologies.
+  - I have been working as a FSD for about 5 years now but I have worked on multiple projects apart from my regular work across multiple technologies.
 I want to delve deeper into being an architect as I have experience in a broad spectrum of technologies along with their respective pros and cons.
 I aspire to be a solution's architect in the future.

   ## Languages & Tools